Jeffrey Ferrer: Local politics

-Congressman
+Congressman (2007–2016)

 In 2007, Ferrer successfully ran for the House of Representatives, representing Negros Occidental’s 4th congressional district.
 He was first elected under the Nationalist People’s Coalition (NPC), was re‑elected in 2010 as an independent, and again in 2013 under the National Unity Party (NUP).
 His tenure ended in 2016, and was succeeded by his wife.

 During his time in Congress, he became the first and only NPC nominee to have his Certificate of Nomination and Acceptance (CONA) withdrawn in 2012, amid internal party disputes.

-Vice Governorship
+Vice Governorship (2019–2025)

 Ferrer returned to politics in 2019 and was elected Vice Governor of Negros Occidental in 2019, running unopposed under a Love Negros - UNegA coalition.
 He secured re‑election in 2022, also unopposed.
 During his two terms, Ferrer served as acting governor on several occasions.

 In August 2024, President Bongbong Marcos appointed him Personal Adviser for Western Visayas.
 He declined the cabinet-rank equivalent, opting to retain his vice governorship.

 Ferrer also emerged as the richest member of the Negros Occidental Provincial Board, with a net worth of ₱106.54 million in 2019.

-Return to Congress
+Return to Congress (2025–present)

 With his wife term-limited in 2025, Ferrer filed his Certificate of Candidacy for the 4th congressional district seat on October 6, 2024.
 He received broad support from the UNegA–Love Negros coalition and retained an endorsement from Governor Bong Lacson despite the NPC nominating an opposing candidate.

 He was elected Representative again in May 2025, succeeding his wife.
 He assumed office on June 30, 2025.

 In the 20th Congress, Ferrer was appointed chairman of the Philippine House Committee on Legislative Franchises.